 Going to hospital: why planning helps

-You can’t always plan for hospital visits, but if you do know when your child is going to hospital, planning can make a big difference to the experience for you and your child.
+You can’t always plan for hospital visits, but if you do know when your child is going to hospital, planning can make a big difference.

 Planning for your child’s hospital stay: